bumbarad/esport-info/index.md

 ## Welcome to Esport-info

-This page is made to give you all information about your favourite e-sport on one place.
+This page is made to give you all information about your favourite e-sport at one place.